AndyStudio/pyCCUS-public/README.md

 **Goal**: find the best injector trajectory to
 - Minimize CO2 plume size
 - Minimize pressure change in subsurface
-- Minimize pressure responses at the fault cautious zone in subsurface
+- Minimize pressure responses within the fault cautious zone in subsurface

 ### Fate of all cases measured by chosen evaluation metrics.